andreasvirkus/cottage/src/pages/me.md

 # me

 Let me rant about myself for a bit.
+In my free time I enjoy climbing, working on my motorcycle, disc golfing, BJJ & learning Blender... and starring [GitHub repos](https://github.com/andreasvirkus?tab=stars) ⭐.

  My full _curriculum vitae_ can be viewed [here](/cv/).
-You can skip ahead to my [passions](#interests) or my [work](#labor).

-In my free time I enjoy climbing, working on my motorcycle, disc golfing, BJJ & learning Blender... and starring [GitHub repos](https://github.com/andreasvirkus?tab=stars) ⭐.

 <!-- My full _curriculum vitae_ can be viewed [here](/cv/) and downloaded through the following link: [download CV.pdf](/assets/cv/CV-Andreas-Johan-Virkus.pdf). -->

 ## interests

 I'm a developer with a soft spot for front-end.
 I'm interested in all kinds of visual communication, but my major focus is on designing web applications & interfaces.
-I love (and preach) all things JavaScript, semantic HTML, the power of CSS & progressive enhancement.
+I love (and preach) all things regarding usability, JavaScript, semantic HTML, the power of CSS & progressive enhancement.
+What fires me up is products where you can feel the polish and care that has gone into crafting them.
+I'd say I work great with designers (challenging their perspective on things), other devs & _less-techy folk_ (pretty sure that's the technical term for it?)

 Lately I've really enjoyed tinkering with:

 - Blender
 - Vue.js & Nuxt ♥